-Medicines Discovery Catapult has engaged and worked with a wave of new UK SMEs focused on the advancement of proprietary delivery technologies and small-and medium-sized enterprises (SMEs) has also witnessed the diversification in the portfolio of established therapeutic companies.
-There is enormous diversity in the field of 'complex medicines', yet there are areas of commonality in the requirement for: (i) advanced characterisation capability, and (ii) enabling drug delivery technologies.
-Medicines Discovery Catapult has worked with SEDA Pharmaceutical Development Services to bring clarity to the scope of the term 'complex medicines'.
+MDC has engaged and worked with a wave of new UK SMEs focused on the advancement of proprietary delivery technologies and has also witnessed the diversification in the portfolio of established therapeutic companies.
+There is enormous diversity in the field of 'complex medicines', yet there are areas of commonality in the requirement for i) advanced characterisation capability and ii) enabling drug delivery technologies.
+MDC has worked with SEDA Pharmaceutical Development Services to bring clarity to the scope of the term 'complex medicines'.
 This is in the context of focusing the capability build required to support such developments based on a commonality of technical requirements.
-SEDA's expertise in formulation and pharmaceutical development, its client base of companies in the field and its extensive large pharma experience mean that it is well placed to deliver this report.
+SEDA's expertise in formulation and pharmaceutical development, their client base of companies in the field and their extensive large pharma experience mean that they are well placed to deliver this report.